 Choosing the Right Brisket to Smoke

-When you’re purchasing a brisket you need to think about what your main goal is.
+When you’re buying a brisket you need to think about what your main goal is.

-Are you competing in a KCBS competition for money and trophies or are you cooking for the family on a Friday night?
+Are you competing in a KCBS competition for money and trophies or are you cooking for friends and family?
 Do you prefer lean sliced brisket or rich fatty burnt ends?
-Do many people are you cooking for and do you want leftovers?
+How many people are you cooking for and do you want leftovers?

 These are the decisions that you need to make before you get to the grocery store.
 Now, when thinking and shopping, here are some terms and types of briskets to look for.